 Can I book an appointment?

 Wed2B do not offer appointments, it is operated on a first come first served basis.
 You register on the way in, and then browse the dresses which go from a size 6 to a size 30 (although it is important to note that in bridal, you will need to go up at least one to two sizes from your normal size as they are so small).
 You can choose up to four dresses and then place them on the rails outside the fitting rooms, with a card with your name on it which you received on registration.
 You then take a seat and wait to be called into a fitting room with a bridal consultant.
 We arrived quite early on a bank holiday so there was not many dresses on the rail before us, but we still had to wait quite a while.
 By the time we went in, brides were being told there was a wait time of up to 2 hours and that they could go away and have some lunch and come back without losing their place in the queue.
+It is really nice that they have put this in place, as I think it could be very boring and disheartening just sitting there for several hours waiting.
 There were several dressing or fitting rooms not being used so perhaps they were just low on staff that day – and to be honest, that is my only “complaint” about the day really.
 I would imagine that weekdays or first thing are the best times to go to minimise wait times.
 At least they let you go away and come back though so you could combine it with lunch or other shopping.

 As she came out from behind the curtain, we knew she had found her dress.
 She couldn’t stop swooshing and was absolutely grinning from ear to ear.
 She looked absolutely stunning!
 Clearly I can’t give too much away as I don’t want to ruin it for the bride and her guests but safe to say she found a perfect dress which she was able to walk away with on the day.